biigle/core/DEVELOPING.md

 Note the `--ignore-platform-reqs` flag to keep Composer from complaining about missing requirements.
 These requirements will be met by the Docker containers.

 This will set up the project in the `dev-modules` branch of this repository.
 The `dev-modules` branch is configured with all BIIGLE modules which makes it easy to start module development.
 If you want to develop a feature directly in `biigle/core`, please switch to the `master` branch (or create your own branch based on `master`).
+Pull requests from a `dev-modules`-based branch will not be accepted.

 ### 2. Build and run the application